Tinkerforge/doc/en/source/Primer.rst

 There are cable based
 (:ref:`RS485 <rs485_extension>`,  :ref:`Ethernet <ethernet_extension>`) and
 wireless Master Extensions (:ref:`WIFI <wifi_extension>`) available.
-Instead over USB Bricks and Bricklets can be controlled over WIFI or Ethernet.
+Instead over USB Bricks and Bricklets can be controlled over Wi-Fi or Ethernet.
 RS485 can be used to interconnect Bricks and Bricklets over larger distances.

 From a programming perspective the different interfaces are transparent.